knative/docs/docs/serving/spec/knative-api-specification-1.0.md

 There are several ways in which implementations can extend the model:
 * Annotations and Labels<br>
+  _Note_: Because this mechanism allows new controllers to be added to the system without requiring code changes to the core Knative components, it is the preferred mechanism for extending the Knative interface.

   Allowing end users to include annotations or labels on the Knative resources allows for them to indicate that they would like some additional semantics applied to those resources.
 When defining annotations, or labels, it